Core Dataset for Spinal Muscular Atrophy (SMA)

 Outgoing Chair: Nathalie Goemans (Department of Paediatrics and Child Neurology, University Hospital Leuven, Belgium)

-Please read the important notes below before viewing the dataset documents:
+Please read the important notes below before viewing the dataset:

-- The dataset is intended for all registries collecting data on SMA (clinician/patient/dual reported), however some items are only relevant for certain types of registry and are marked accordingly.
+- The dataset is intended for all registries collecting data on individuals with SMA (clinician/patient/dual reported).
+However, not all items are mandatory for all registries and are marked as such.

 - TREAT-NMD strives to be an inclusive network.
 If there are any mandatory items that registries are not easily able to implement, they are encouraged to identify their support needs, and/or a plan to work towards their inclusion, and discuss with us.